strogo/djpcms/README.rst

  * Extendible using plugins.
  * Dynamic pages based on database models (not only django models).
  * Inline editing of plugins and pages.
- * Autocomplete when you register a model to have autocomplete.
+ * Autocomplete for models when registered.
- * Extendible ajax decorators.
+ * Extendible AJAX decorators.
  * Tagging with django-tagging_ (optional).
  * Several battery included application classes.
  * Integration of any Django app which provides ``urls.py``.
+ * Extendible uniforms.
+ * Deployment tool using fabric_.
  * Sitemap design.